timfpark/fabrikate-istio-service/README.md

 $ fab add my-service --source https://github.com/timfpark/fabrikate-istio-service
 ```

 then create a deployment config for each of your environments with one or more tiers.
-For example, a `prod` deployment config with canary and stable tiers would live in `config/prod.yaml` and look something like this:
+For example, a `prod` deployment config with canary and stable tiers would live in `config/prod.yaml` looks like this:

 ```
 subcomponents: